preethitg/Partition_tolerance_NoSQL/personal_project_journal.md

 	mongo -u <username> -p <password> --authenticationDatabase admin rs.status()

-mongo_1 still remained the "Master"/Primary node.
+mongo_3 got elected as the "Master"/Primary node.
 Upon rs.status(), I could see that mongo_4 and mongo_5 were unreachable as they both belong to VPC cmpe281-personal-project-peer.
 Upong checking the status from mongo_4 , I could see that mongo_1, mongo_2 and mongo_3 were unreachable from mongo_4. mongo_5 was still reachable to mongo_4 as they are in one VPC.

 MongoDB follows Master-Slave configuration.
 Any writes has to be done to Master node.
 I inserted a new record in personal_proj collection from Primary node.

-	use personal_proj
+	use personal_proj_demo

-	db.personal_proj.insert({
+	db.personal_proj_demo.insert({
 	    "name" : "Anitha",
-	    "birth" : ISODate("1986-10-01T05:00:00Z"),
+	    "birth" : ISODate("1980-08-16T05:00:00Z"),
 	    "country" : "India",
-	    "joined" : "Fall 2012"
+	    "joined" : "Fall 2014"
 	})

-	db.personal_proj.find()
+	db.personal_proj_demo.find()

 find() showed the records for "Preethi" and "Anitha" as expected.
 As mongo_1 (Primary) can reach to mongo_2 and mongo_3, the new record got replicated in both the systems.
-Since mongo_4 and mongo_5 were unreachable from Primary node, the record did not get replicated and db.personal_proj.find() gave a stale data with just the record of "Preethi" from mongo_4 and mongo_5.
+Since mongo_4 and mongo_5 were unreachable from Primary node, the record did not get replicated and db.personal_proj_demo.find() gave a stale data with just the record of "Preethi" from mongo_4 and mongo_5.

 Since writes can be only done to Master node, there is no concept of "last write" in Mongo.
 Whatever is updated to Master node will get replicated in Slave node.
 Inorder to end the network partition, I created a new VPC peering connection between VPC cmpe281-personal-project-peer and cmpe281-personal-project-1.